-For the three months ended March 31, 2015, we incurred a consolidated net loss of \$7.3 million and had an accumulated deficit of \$310.6 million at March 31, 2015.
-Our cash and cash equivalents at March 31, 2015 totaled \$4.4 million which is primarily being used for the following: (i) operating activities of our plant located in Luverne, Minnesota ("Agri-Energy Facility"); (ii) operating activities at our corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with the Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; (v) costs associated with the ongoing litigation with Butamax Advanced Biofuels LLC ("Butamax"), a joint venture between British Petroleum ("BP") and E.I. du Pont de Nemours and Company ("DuPont"), and DuPont and BP Biofuels North America LLC; and (vi) debt service obligations.
+For the three and six months ended June 30, 2015, we incurred a consolidated net loss of \$14.4 million and \$21.7 million respectively, and had an accumulated deficit of \$325.0 million at June 30, 2015.
+Our cash and cash equivalents at June 30, 2015 totaled \$22.5 million which is primarily being used for the following: (i) operating activities of our plant located in Luverne, Minnesota ("Agri-Energy Facility"); (ii) operating activities at our corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with the Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; (v) costs associated with the ongoing litigation with Butamax Advanced Biofuels LLC ("Butamax"), a joint venture between British Petroleum ("BP") and E.I. du Pont de Nemours and Company ("DuPont"), and DuPont and BP Biofuels North America LLC; and (vi) debt service obligations.
 We expect to incur future net losses as we continue to fund the development and commercialization of our product candidates.
 Our transition to profitability is dependent upon, among other things, the successful development and commercialization of our product candidates and the achievement of a level of revenues adequate to support our existing cost structure.
-We may never achieve profitability or generate positive cash flows, and unless and until we do, we will continue to need to raise additional capital through arrangements with strategic partners or from other sources, may seek to restructure our debt and we will continue to address the Company's cost structure.
+We may never achieve profitability or generate positive cash flows, and unless and until we do, we will continue to need to raise additional cash.
+We intend to fund future operations through additional private and/or public offerings of debt or equity securities.
+In addition, we may seek additional capital through arrangements with strategic partners or from other sources, may seek to restructure our debt and we will continue to address the Company's cost structure.
 Notwithstanding, there can be no assurance that we will be able to raise additional funds, or achieve or sustain profitability or positive cash flows from operations.
-Based on our operating plan, existing working capital at March 31, 2015 was not sufficient to meet the cash requirements to fund planned operations through December 31, 2015 without additional sources of cash.
-These conditions raise substantial doubt about our ability to continue as a goi
+These conditions raise substantial doubt about our ability to continue as a going concern.

-Despite our continued success in meeting isobutanol fermentation targets, producing isobutanol and ethanol simultaneously and our progress toward achieving breakeven earnings before interest, taxes, depreciation and amortization (EBITDA) at the Agri-Energy Facility, we continue to face significant expenses related to the ongoing litigation with Butamax.
-Trials related to other patents have been scheduled for August 2015 and April 2016 and we expect to incur significant costs preparing for and participating in these upcoming trials.
+Despite our continued success in meeting isobutanol fermentation targets, including producing isobutanol and ethanol simultaneously, we continue to face significant expenses related to the ongoing litigation with Butamax.
+Trials related to other patents are scheduled for August 2015 and April 2016 and we expect to incur significant costs preparing for and participating in these upcoming trials.
 We continue to believe that the Butamax complaints are without merit.
 However, if we are unable to raise the significant funds that will be required to continue to defend our freedom to operate, we could be forced to change our business strategy which may include one or more of the following: (i) terminating the research and development, manufacture, sale and use of products that include the subject intellectual property; (ii) conducting research and development and manufacturing any products that include the subject intellectual property outside of the United States; (iii) shifting our focus to the production of ethanol and/or the development of hydrocarbon products, including those that can be produced from ethanol; or (iv) pursuing strategic alternatives, including the monetization of some or all of our assets, in order to maximize stockholder value.